#1 Rated AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 4) Strong integrations

-Talkdesk improves productivity with workflow automation, click-to-call functionality, and automated call recording.
+Talkdesk improves productivity with workflow automation tools, click-to-call functionality, and automated call recording.
 Its Agentic AI enhancements enable the system to complete multi-step tasks without agent involvement, which reduces manual workload and speeds up resolution times.

 The platform connects with CRM systems and widely used business tools such as Microsoft Teams, Salesforce, Zendesk, Slack, Zoom, and Zoho.
 These integrations keep customer data synchronized across systems and help agents access relevant information without leaving their workspace.